Dfam-consortium/RepeatModeler/README.md

     http://www.repeatmasker.org/RepeatScout-1.0.6.tar.gz

   TRF - Tandem Repeat Finder, G. Benson et al.
-    You can obtain a free copy at http://tandem.bu.edu/trf/trf.html.
+    You can obtain a free copy at http://tandem.bu.edu/trf/trf.html RepeatModeler requires version 4.0.9 or higher.
-    RepeatModeler was developed using 4.0.9.

   RMBlast - A modified version of NCBI Blast for use with RepeatMasker
     and RepeatModeler.
 Precompiled binaries and source can be found at http://www.repeatmasker.org/RMBlast.html
+    We recommend using 2.9.0-p2 or higher.

   Optional.
 Additional search engine: